aimee8moon/text_perception/README.md

 # text_perception
-draft version made with great relience on ChatGPT and classmate's help
+draft version made with great relience on ChatGPT and classmate's help.

 The draft version is connected AI API
 Includes HTTP request library from Processing and JSON Processing

+P.S.
+The API key is not included